How To Find the Best Vehicle for Towing a Camper

 Here are a few tips to help you load your trailer for safe towing:

-• Follow the 60/40 rule.
+• Follow the 60/40 Rule.
 Place 60% of the loaded weight in front of your trailer’s center axle and the remaining 40% behind it.
+This helps with trailer sway control.

-• Pack efficiently.
+• Pack Efficiently.
 Carry only what you absolutely need for your trip.
-The more weight you tow, the more it will affect your gas mileage.
+The more weight you tow, the more your gas mileage will suffer and the more strain you put on both the RV and tow vehicle.

 Ensuring the safety of your towable RV starts by choosing the right tow vehicle.
 So here are a few more helpful resources:

-Have questions about what kind of vehicle you should get to tow your RV?
-Drop them in the comments below!
+Do you have questions about what kind of vehicle you should get to tow your RV?
+Please post them in the comments below!

 • D says: